cs421sp22-homework/project-team-01-ai_for_fun/docs/model.md

 config_vocoder.json contain the fune tuned hyperparetmers of the  vocoder models.

-In the TTS_tf_model.py, please change the directories of model path loading form line 35-38 to location where you download these files.\
+In the TTS_tf_model.py, please change the directories of model path loading form line 35-38 to location where you download these files.

+Added a package for tensorflow version TTS and a one line use case for it.
+Please put the package and use case at the same dir.
+Run by:

+> python one_line_use_case.py

 # Trump speak model set up (Backup)
 >git clone https://github.com/gormulka/TrumpSpeak.git